direktiv/direktiv.github.io/docs/installation/linkerd.md

 ```

 !!! warning annotate "Permissions"
     The directory where the certificates are located is stored in $certDir.
-If there are permission problems, please try a new directory.
+If there are permission problems, please try a different directory with write permissions.

 ## Install with Helm